 The top-performing organizations are diverse throughout—not just at the entry level.
 Look at diversity across leadership levels down to wage positions.
 Do you see diversity numbers drop the higher up you go?
 This could be a sign that improvement is needed for hiring and promoting from within your organization.

 - What is the percentage of your diverse employees vs the percentage of diversity in your talent pipeline?

 If you have plenty of diversity in your hiring pipeline, but your diversity employee numbers are low, this is an indicator of unconscious bias seeping into your hiring process and will need to be addressed in training your hiring managers (more on training below!).

 Diversity is a top-down effort.
 The only way diversity and inclusion initiatives can move the needle is to get company-wide buy-in.
 Here's what to keep in mind:

 Find executive sponsors

 An executive sponsor is your champion when getting leadership buy-in.
-Not only can they be a mentor in planning and leadership, they will also help advocate for budget where needed.
+Not only can they be a mentor in planning and leadership, but they will also help advocate for the budget where needed.

 Hire a D&I specialist

 If your organization is large enough, speak with senior leadership and recommend hiring a D&I-specific role.
 Having one dedicated person to focus on diversity and inclusion strictly can dial in how a workforce “works” together and will identify your team’s current blindspots.